windsurfer1122/PKG3_calc_hashes/README.md

 Calculate hashes for data blocks inside PS3/PSX/PSP/PSV/PSM packages.

 <u>Goals:</u>
-* Build CMAC hashes of data, just like it is used in the 0x40 digest of PKG3 packages (PS3/PSX/PSP/PSV/PSM)<br>
+* Build CMAC hashes for data, just like it is in the 0x40 digest of PKG3 packages (PS3/PSX/PSP/PSV/PSM)<br>
   For definition see http://www.psdevwiki.com/ps3/PKG_files#0x40_digest
 * Additionally build other hashes used in package files, e.g. MD5, SHA-1 and SHA-256
 * Build hashes for multiple data offsets and sizes in a single run, even when interleaved
+* Allow to also hash values (strings) directly and not just data from a file (e.g. hash in PSV update URLs)
 * Support http download streaming to avoid harddisk usage
 * Easy to maintain and no compiler necessary (=interpreter language)
 * Cross platform support